tooka-org/tooka/README.md

 You write the rules.
 Tooka does the sorting.

 With a minimal CLI interface, Tooka enables automated file handling through filters like filename, extension, metadata, and file age.

 ---

+## 🌐 Website

+Visit [https://tooka.deno.dev](https://tooka.deno.dev) for a full overview.

+👉 Try the **interactive rule builder** at [https://tooka.deno.dev/builder](https://tooka.deno.dev/builder) — generate a YAML rule and download it directly for use with Tooka!

+---